 That’s it.
-People like for others to take an interest in them, i.e. appreciate them.
-If you show interest in people and their passions, you will make them feel happy, which means they will want to be around you.
+People like for others to take an interest in them and their passions, i.e. appreciate them.
+If you show interest in people and their interests, you’ll make them feel good, which means they will want to be around you.

 The easiest way to show interest is to simply ask questions.
 A genuine “how are you?” or even better, a more specific question related to an individual person, like “I heard you had a great run at the last meet.
 What was your time?” shows interest.

-Some days I remember to see what the musically inclined people in my life are into, and other days it might be the gamers.
+Some days I check to see what the musically inclined people in my life are into, and other days it might be gamers.
 I try to take an interest in everybody I directly encounter, and I have a lot of friends because of it.